ilazoja/project-plus-memory-tools/netplay_music_player/README.md

 Install [foobar2000](https://www.foobar2000.org/) and its [vgmstream plugin](https://www.foobar2000.org/components/view/foo_input_vgmstream).
 Once foobar2000 is installed, open it and select 'Loop forever' in File -> Preferences -> Playback -> Decoding -> vgmstream.

 Set the sound folder in config.json to your custom P+ sound folder (which should contain a tracklist subfolder containing .tlst files and a strm subfolder containing music files/subfolders).
 The sound folder from P+ can be used to start with.
-The tracklists can be edited with BrawlCrate and foobar2000 should be able to support most vgm and music files (although brstm is preferred for looping capabilities and compatibility in game).
-Please consult the [Project+ Music Modding Guide](https://docs.google.com/document/d/1AC4isXShcu9ufUwM5H34dR2orLmsW0xCZXz_lubhixY/edit) (specifically Method 2) for info about modifying tracklists and the music system.

 ***